A Dog With A Job (& A Loving Home) Is A Happy Dog!

 All of our dogs learn to love to train because we make dog training fun!
 We utilize each dog’s individual strengths, genetic make-up and natural desires to better understand them and guide them on a path to success.
 While dogs are our family members, we help bridge the gap of understanding that they are also still canines and not humans.
 Our philosophy follows the scientific behavioral principles of operant conditioning and classical conditioning.
 Reward based training is and always will be the foundation of our philosophy.
 Outside of our teaching methods and styles, we also teach the importance of physical and mental stimulation and body language interpretation.
 Communication is key and when that is lost, your dog is lost.

 Specialty Dog Training™ dog trainers teach new behaviors through luring, shaping, capturing or molding.
 We are a balanced training company that puts a primary emphasis on reward based training but we understand the need for clear boundaries as well.
-Our dog trainers will never introduce any form of correction to a dog until we are completely certain the dog knows exactly what we are asking him to do.
+We do utilize training equipment to reinforce learned behaviors and assist in extinguishing behavioral problems.
+However, our dog trainers do not introduce any form of correction to a dog until we are completely certain the dog knows exactly what we are asking him to do.
 We will, however, introduce appropriate, humane and scientifically proven methods of discipline when he makes a conscious decision not to perform the behavior we are asking for because the distraction is more interesting to the dog than the high value reward available.
 Often times, the distraction is a higher value, more self rewarding item than what you have to offer.
 We simply teach your dog the importance of listening, no matter what that distraction might be.
 It is never our goal to correct a dog to make that dog feel bad or uncomfortable.
 The goal is to teach the dog to avoid the negative behavior that in many cases, can be dangerous and even deadly.
 An example of this is a dog that bolts out of the house and runs into the street.
 A tragic amount of dogs are hit by cars because of a breakdown in communication, unclear expectations, lack of consistency and a lack of clear boundaries.
 We believe in helping keep your pup safe and happy.
 We also want you to achieve lasting results that allow you and your dog to enjoy each other to the fullest potential.
 Whether we are helping rehabilitate a dog with aggression that was deemed unsafe or helping get your dog to a point that he listens off leash so you can enjoy the beach, hikes, camping etc., we will guide you and your pup professionally, safely and with a fun positive outlook.

 Luring is a hands-off method of guiding your dog through a behavior.
 For example, a food lure can be used to guide a dog from a sit into a down.
 This is a common method of getting more complex behaviors.
 Lures are typically food, but they may also be toys, tugs, a target or anything else your dog will willingly follow.
 Understanding how to introduce and utilize a lure isn’t vey complex, but knowing how to properly phase out the lure is very important and the difficult part of luring.